MarcAnt01/Oxy-ify/README.md

 # Oxy-ify

+## This module won't be updated any longer here, as it is in [Magisk Modules Repo](https://github.com/Magisk-Modules-Repo).
+Check [here](https://github.com/Magisk-Modules-Repo/Oxy-ify) to see the new repository.

 Oxy-ify is a fantastic Magisk Module that will turn your Android phone into a OnePlus device by adding:

 - the Oxygen OS boot animation;